Why you should read this article before hiring an SEO

 I consider myself an SEO expert who happens to have a website that reviews wine clubs.

-More importantly, I’m an SEO expert who has hired two other SEO firms to help me along the way.
+More importantly, I’m an SEO expert who has hired three other SEO firms and consultants to help me along the way.
 Here’s what I consider when I want to hire an SEO to help me get unstuck (it happens to the best SEOs, and anyone who tells you otherwise is lying).

 Figure out what kind of SEO work you need